alchermd/pygame_template/README.md

-# Pygame Template
+# RZD

-A simple template for bootstrapping a new Pygame project.
+A barebones template for creating a new Pygame project.

 ## Quick Structure Overview